Domain Generalization using Causal Matching: Introduction

 We evaluate our matching-based methods on rotated MNIST and Fashion-MNIST, PACS and Chest X-ray datasets.
-On all datasets, \mdg\ and \hybrid\ outperform state-of-the-art methods for out-of-domain accuracy.
+On all datasets, the simple methods \mdg\ and \hybrid\ are competitive to state-of-the-art methods for out-of-domain accuracy.
 On the rotated MNIST and Fashion-MNIST datasets where the ground-truth objects are known, \mdg\ learns to makes the representation more similar to their ground-truth matches (about 50\% overlap for top-10 matches), even though the method does not have access to them.
-Our superior results with simple matching methods show the importance of enforcing the correct invariance condition.
+Our results with simple matching methods show the importance of enforcing the correct invariance condition.